Skip to main content

 List vs. Tree

 Projects are stored as a tree.
 In regular mode, the Table, Gantt, Tree, and Column views all reflect that hierarchy.
-In Sorting Mode, the Table view switches to a flat list in a custom order, so it no longer represents the actual tree structure.
+In Sort & Filter Mode, the Table view switches to a flat list in a custom order, so it no longer represents the actual tree structure.

 Operations Limitation